How to Combat Imposter Syndrome and Self-Doubt

 Don’t forget: failure will always be part of any learning process.
 It can also drive our future strength and resilience.
 There will always be projects we don’t get across the line, deadlines we miss, roles we leave.
 Failing, losing and being wrong on occasion are all part of our jobs and part of life.

-Being OK with our failures, and even up front about them, can in fact show leadership.
+Being OK with our failures, and even being up front about them, can show leadership.
 Don’t let it define you in a negative way.
 Learn from your mistakes and move forward.

 Talking to someone about your feelings of self-doubt can be extremely helpful.
-Trained counsellors at Relationships Australia NSW are experienced in helping our clients through a range of workplace and professional challenges, including offering support for those suffering from self-doubt or imposter syndrome.
-We also offer an Employee Assistance Program (EAP) for organisations to help support their employees.
+Our trained counsellors are experienced in helping our clients through a range of workplace and professional challenges, including offering support for those suffering from self-doubt or imposter syndrome.

 Connect With Us